The kit’s test suites run with the standard dotnet test command. Three layers, three different speed profiles, one set of commands.

 dotnet test src/Tests/Identity.Tests/ --collect:"XPlat Code Coverage"

 # Generates a .cobertura.xml file under TestResults/# Convert to HTML with the reportgenerator tool:dotnet tool install --global dotnet-reportgenerator-globaltoolreportgenerator -reports:**/coverage.cobertura.xml -targetdir:coveragereportThe HTML report lands in coveragereport/index.html.
-Coverage targets in the kit hover around 75-85% for unit projects; integration tests push effective coverage higher.
+CI collects coverage from the unit and integration jobs separately, merges the two with ReportGenerator, and fails the build below 80% line coverage — a ratchet that gets raised as coverage grows.
+See CI/CD.

 Docker requirement for integration tests